carstenbauer/MonteCarlo.jl/docs/src/customize.md

 ### Model Requirements

-A model must meat a few requirements given by the Monte Carlo flavor used. `MC` requires the following:
+A model must meet a few requirements given by the Monte Carlo flavor. `MC` requires the following:

 * A method `nsites(m::MyModel)` which returns the number of sites in the underlying lattice.
 * A method `rand(::Type{MC}, m::MyModel)` which returns a new random configuration.
+This method is used once to initialize the simulation.
 * A method `propose_local(mc::MC, m::MyModel, i::Int, conf)` which proposes a local update to a given configuration `conf` at site `i`.
 This method must return `(ΔE, x)`, i.e. the energy difference and "something" else.
 This "something" may include additional information useful to you during the update or simply be `nothing`.
 * A method `accept_local(mc::MC, m::MyModel, i::Int, conf, x, ΔE)` which finalizes a local update.
 This includes updating the configuration `conf`.
 The inputs `x` and `ΔE` correspond to the outputs of `propose_local()`.

-The Hamiltonian of your model might impose some requirements on the `AbstractLattice` object that you use as it must provide you with enough lattice information.
+Determiannt quantum Monte-Carlo simulations `DQMC` require the following..

 * A method `nsites(m::MyModel)` which returns the number of sites in the underlying lattice.
 * * A method `rand(::Type{DQMC}, m::MyModel, nslices::Int)` which returns a new random configuration.